ericpinedo/phoneCannon/README.md

 I do not intend to use this program for malicious purposes, the main purpose of this program is to motivate myself to learn more about MEAN stack development and REST APIs

-First I attempt to make a functional terminal based application and after successful testing, I will attempt to make a working web applicaiton.
+First I will attempt to make a functional terminal based application and after successful testing, I willattempt to make a working web applicaiton.